-Dr. Lohner and Dr. Jimmer provide many services that can heal your mouth of dental problems and diseases.
+Dr. Lohner and Dr. Jimmer provide many services that can heal dental problems and diseases.
 However, we go one step further by offering procedures that prevent these problems from developing in the first place.
-Our dentists offer dental sealants in Cedar Hills, Utah, in order to prevent cavities from growing in your most vulnerable teeth.
+Our dentists and team offer dental sealants in Cedar Hills, Utah, in order to prevent cavities from growing in your most vulnerable teeth.
 We invite you to contact Lexington Heights Dental today if you would like to learn more about dental sealants as a preventive dentistry measure.

 What Are Dental Sealants?

 Sealants are thin resin coverings that are applied to the grooves of your molars to protect them from tooth decay.
-Sealants will keep food particles and germs from settling within the crevices of your teeth.
+Sealants keep food particles and germs from settling within the crevices of your teeth.
 Most commonly used for children and adolescents, the treatment is applied like a polish, which we then dry using a high-intensity curing light.
-The protective shield is generally undetectable, lasts for five to ten years, and can be applied to a tooth within a matter of minutes.
+The protective shield is generally undetectable, lasts five to 10 years and can be applied to a tooth within a matter of minutes.

 How Do Dental Sealants Work?

-Cavities are holes and areas decay that develop in your teeth.
-When you eat sugar, the plaque bacteria that collect on teeth process it to grow and produce the acids that eat away at tooth enamel.
-This is especially harmful in areas like the chewing surface of your molars and premolars.
-These teeth are located in the back of your mouth, and their chewing surface contains grooves and fissures that help them grind down food.
+Cavities are holes and areas of decay that develop in your teeth.
+When you eat sugar, the plaque bacteria that collect on teeth grow and produce the acids that eat away at tooth enamel.
+This is especially harmful in areas like the chewing surfaces of your molars and premolars.
+These teeth are located in the back of your mouth, and their chewing surfaces contain grooves and fissures that help them grind down food.
 However, these grooves also trap food and plaque more easily than other areas of the mouth, and they are difficult places to clean.